STATESVILLE, N.C. — A Statesville police officer has been charged after authorities said she struck a 4-year-old child with her patrol car.

 “You going somewhere to save a life but at the same token you can end up taking a life by not being careful,” Foy said.

-Kestler has been placed on administrative duty with pay during the investigation.
+Kestler was placed on administrative duty with pay during the investigation.

 The police chief told Channel 9's Dave Faherty the officer is taking the accident to heart.